113ll3/Ibmclouddocscli/cli-private-endpoints.md

    If you're using a federated ID, [log in with a one-time passcode or an API key](/docs/account?topic=account-federated_id).
    {: tip}

-## Installing packages from previous releases
+## Installing packages from previous releases for private endpoints
 {: #cli-private-endpoints-previous}

 If you want to install these packages from previous releases, follow this template to construct the private endpoint link of the package that you want to download, replacing *release_tag* with the release version that you want to download.